Investigation of Parameter Uncertainty in Clustering Using a Gaussian Mixture Model Via Jackknife, Bootstrap and Weighted Likelihood Bootstrap: Results

 \section{Results}

-The application and performance of the JK, BS and WLBS approaches to variance estimation are illustrated using the data sets outlined in Section $\ref{sec:data}$.
-For both the simulation study and the \emph{Old Faithful} data, maximum likelihood estimates of the parameter values and their associated standard errors are presented for the JK, BS and WLBS methods.
+The application and performance of the JK, BS, PB and WLBS approaches to variance estimation are illustrated using the data sets outlined in Section $\ref{sec:data}$.
+For both the simulation study and the \emph{Old Faithful} and \emph{Thyroid} data sets parameter estimates are presented, as are their associated standard errors computed under the JK, BS, PB and WLBS methods using a mixture model where each component is multivariate Gaussian.